High-speed rail in Australia: 1980s

-XPT trains currently operate services from Sydney to Melbourne, Brisbane and Dubbo.

 1984 CSIRO proposal

-The first true high-speed rail proposal was presented to the Hawke Government in June 1984 by the CSIRO, spearheaded by its chairman, Dr Paul Wild.
+The first true high-speed rail proposal was presented to the Hawke government in June 1984 by the CSIRO, spearheaded by its chairman, Dr Paul Wild.
 The proposal was to link Melbourne, Canberra and Sydney via a coastal corridor, based on French TGV technology.
-The proposal estimated construction costs at A$2.5 billion ($7.0 billion in 2013), with initial revenue of A$150 million per annum exceeding operating costs of A$50 million per annum.
+The proposal estimated construction costs at A$2.5 billion ($9.15 billion in 2023), with initial revenue of A$150 million per annum exceeding operating costs of A$50 million per annum.
 The proposal attracted much public and media attention, as well as some private sector capital for feasibility studies.

 In September 1984, the Bureau of Transport Economics found that the probable construction costs had been underestimated by A$1.5 billion, and the proposal would therefore be uneconomic.
 The Minister for Transport, Peter Morris, rejected the proposal.

 Very Fast Train (VFT) joint venture

 Later in 1984 Peter Abeles, chairman of TNT, expressed interest in Dr Wild's proposal.

 Two years later in September 1986, the Very Fast Train Joint Venture was established, comprising Elders IXL, Kumagai Gumi, TNT and later BHP, with Dr Wild as chairman.
 They proposed a 350 km/h rail link from Sydney to Canberra via Goulburn, and then on to Melbourne via the coastal route (or alternatively the inland route).
-A feasibility study estimated to cost A$19 million ($39.5 million in 2013) was initiated by the group in 1988.
+A feasibility study estimated to cost A$19 million ($51.3 million in 2023) was initiated by the group in 1988.
 In 1989, after talks with the Queensland Government, the joint venture group also performed a preliminary analysis of a coastal link to Brisbane.
 In 1990 the joint venture released the results of the major feasibility study, simply titled VFT – Project Evaluation.
 It proposed an inland route between Melbourne, Sydney and Canberra, with intermediate stations at Campbelltown, Bowral, Goulburn, Yass, Wagga Wagga, Albury-Wodonga, Benalla, Seymour and Melbourne Airport.
-It was estimated to cost $6.6 billion ($11.9 billion in 2013) and take five years to construct, beginning in 1992.
+It was estimated to cost $6.6 billion ($16.6 billion in 2023) and take five years to construct, beginning in 1992.

 The VFT was opposed by numerous groups, notably the Australian Conservation Foundation and the Australian Democrats.
 Concerns centred around the environmental impact a coastal corridor would have on fragile ecosystems, noise pollution and the amount of public money that might be required.

 After the release of the project evaluation, negotiations continued between the joint venture and state and federal governments.
 A favourable tax regime was sought, without which it was claimed that the project would not be economically viable.
 Premier of South Australia John Bannon was among the vocal proponents of tax breaks for major infrastructure projects such as the VFT.
-In August 1991, the Hawke Cabinet rejected the proposed tax breaks after it was claimed they would have cost A$1.4 billion.
+In August 1991, the Hawke Cabinet rejected the proposed tax breaks after it was claimed they would have cost A$1.4 billion (A$3.2 billion in 2023).
 Subsequently the VFT Joint Venture folded.